End of Life Care

 The Role of a Death Doula

 When someone learns they are pregnant, they find themselves in need of guidance, comfort, compassion and support, and so they invite birth professionals to journey with them; to monitor them, educate them on their options and help create and facilitate their birth plan.
 The very same support is needed when someone learns they are dying.
 Just as a Birth Doula supports a life coming into this world, a Death Doula supports a life going out of this world.
 Being born and dying, transitioning from one state to the next, are two things our bodies intuitively know how to do, but having knowledgeable, compassionate support can help to make both experiences more meaningful.
-A Death Doula is a professional trained in death, who provides emotional, physical and educational support to someone who is living with a terminal illness, preparing for death or actively dying, and their loved ones.
+A Death Doula is a professional trained in end of life care, who provides emotional, physical and educational support to someone who is living with a terminal illness, preparing for death or actively dying, and their loved ones.
 The Death Doulas purpose is to help a dying person and their loved ones have a meaningful, memorable and empowering dying experience.

 Planning and Creating Your Sacred Dying Space